fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  I am looking for examples which illustrates this point.

+ ## TaskMgrIntegration

- TaskMgrIntegration is one which shows how to build the screen updating into a task.
+ This is one which shows how to build the screen updating into a task.

+ ## Counter23017

- Counter23017 shows how to use the task manager to schedule updating of the screen.
+ This shows how to use the task manager to schedule updating of the screen.

  The library code is at https://github.com/davetcc/LiquidCrystalIO on Github.

+ ## TaskMgrI2C20x4

- TaskMgrI2C20x4 shows how to build in tasks.
+ This shows how to build in tasks.

+ ## MEGATaskIntegration

- MEGATaskIntegration will add the display to code on a MEGA which has a keypad and two encoders as well.
+ This will add the display to code on a MEGA which has a keypad and two encoders as well.

+ This is now mounted in the red Totem frame.